whatwedo/docker-base-images/images/symfony3/README.md

 `whatwedo/symfony3` is an image configured for serving Symfony 3 applications.
 It has an installed [nginx](https://www.nginx.com/) server, [PHP](http://www.php.net/) interpreter, PHP-FPM, git, [Composer](https://getcomposer.org/), an init system and a container healthcheck.
 It's based on [Alpine Linux](https://alpinelinux.org/).

-**Note:** You are currently looking at the unstable v2.0-dev branch.
-You should use the current stable version available at https://github.com/whatwedo/docker-base-images.

 ## Supported tags respective tag specific documentation link/Dockerfile